 [ADDRESS]

-Clearly, you should seek professional advice for all matters related to the share structure of your company, and specifically whether or not you should consider using a dividend waiver.
+You should seek professional advice for all matters related to the share structure of your company, specifically whether or not you should consider using a dividend waiver.